Dealing with Smoke Damage After a Fire

 Smoke Damage Restoration Applies to Electronics and Antiques

 If soot can find its way into light fixtures, your electronics might fall prey to it too.
-Discuss fire damage cleanup in reference to your televisions, audio receivers, and other devices.
+Discuss fire damage cleanup about your televisions, audio receivers, and other devices.
 It may take time to restore these items, but it’s worth the effort when it’s done right.